Return of Wolverine: Plot

 At the X-Mansion, Kitty informs Storm that Jean Grey used Cerebro to find Wolverine.
 Kitty Pryde suggests that they take extreme caution over recent events that had Soteira using Wolverine for as they should take the X-Men members that he knows well.
 Meanwhile at Soteira's island-city, Wolverine recalls Ana's statement that Soteira is running an experiment here.
-Kitty Pryde, Storm, Jean Grey, Iceman, and Nightcrawler arrive to look for Wolverine when they are attacked by the local police officers and some civilians.
-Jean states that she can't get anything from the people as she claims that they are hollow.
+Kitty Pryde, Storm, Jean, Iceman, and Nightcrawler arrive to look for Wolverine when they are attacked by the local police officers and some civilians.
+Jean states that she cannot get anything from the people as she claims that they are hollow.
 Wolverine picks up the scent of the conflict.
 Elsewhere on the island-city, a Soteira operative called Zagreus informs Persephone of the fight in the park and asks if they should take action.
 Persephone states that this could be good for them to observe as she recalls how Wolverine's claws were glowing when he defeated Daken on the boat.
-As Zagreus states that the X-Men violated Persephone's warnings, he asks how many X-Gene carriers should be killed at the hands of a killteam.
+As Zagreus states that the X-Men violated Persephone's warnings, he asks how many X-Gene carriers should be killed at the hands of a Killteam.
 She states that Kitty Pryde will be distracted worrying about the pre-mutants as Soteira will focus on their larger plan.
 In the meantime, she is looking forward to a fight between Wolverine vs. the X-Men.
 Wolverine finds an injured civilian who claims that the X-Men must be associated with Soteira.
 Wolverine has a vision of his X-Force persona telling him that he can help out due to his knowledge of their powers and weaknesses.
 Wolverine then recalls that under duress, Nightcrawler resorts to predictable patterns.
 Anticipating his next reappearance, Wolverine retracts his claws and punches Nightcrawler in the face.
 Attempting to attack Jean, he is suddenly encased in ice by Iceman who pleads with Logan to calm down and listen to reason.
 Facing defeat, Wolverine's Patch alias tells him in a vision that the scarred Wolverine is his berserker mode and warns him that he is unpredictable and dangerously unrestrained.
 As Wolverine does not want to die again, he unlocks the cell to his berserker mode.
 Once free, the scarred Wolverine then promptly stabs Logan in the gut.
 His red hot claws are used to break free of Iceman, cutting him in half at the waist.